samuelbgolden/chakana/README.md

   - puma: fast on the ground, cut trees, heavy, present life, power/strength
   - snake: slithers, can wrap around and jump from trees, light, underworld, wisdom/intelligence
   - maybe status effects from the environment could be removed with a shapeshift, which could be a way to force the player to shift in a moment when they otherwise wouldn't want to
+  - each state has its own resources that are replenished by different things in the environment; I imagine one special environment that replenishes all of them

 ## Minimum Viable Game (living description)